Bi0T1N/typst-iconic-salmon-svg/iconic-salmon-svg.typ

 ///
 /// - name (str): The visible name of the clickable link
 /// - url (str): The URL to the website (it is assumed to start with the http/https scheme)
-/// - icon_provider (function): The function that provides the associated icon
+/// - icon-provider (function): The function that provides the associated icon
 /// -> content
 #let icon-link-generator(
   name,
   url,
-  icon_provider,
+  icon-provider,
   ..args
 ) = {
     if name.len() == 0 {